Logius-standaarden/OAuth-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 ## 7 Using PKCE for native applications

-A known and actively exploited attack exists against native application implementing the OAuth2 Authorization Code flow.
-This attacks is described and a countermeasure is standardized in RFC7636, also known as PKCE.
+A known and actively exploited attack exists against native applications implementing the OAuth2 Authorization Code flow.
+This attack is described and a countermeasure is standardized in RFC7636, also known as PKCE.

 The international iGov profile describes two modes for deployment of native applications.
 Usage of PKCE is either mandatory in case no unique client id is registered, or optional in case dynamic registration and separate client ids are being used.